Graeme McDowell supports a PGA Championship played outside the United States

 "Going global is a necessity in the modern game," he told the audience of PGA employees.
-"You [the PGA] have the opportunity to give the rest of the world something special.
-[There are] three majors already in the U.S. This is an opportunity to do something unique for the game.
+"You have the opportunity to give the rest of the world something special. three majors already in the U.S. This is an opportunity to do something unique for the game.
 I support it."

 The idea of taking the PGA Championship abroad first surfaced last fall, when PGA of America Chief Executive Officer Pete Bevacqua told Golf World magazine that the Association's leadership was exploring the possibility internally.
 The PGA hasn't issued any kind of public comment since then.